Renyu-Liu/riichi-mahjong-calculator/README.md

 ## Challenges

-* Loading speed: We found that the loading time for a large amount of tiles is too long, which is restricted by the image loading speed.
+* Launch speed: Launching the program is slow due to the large amount of images.
 We are working on it.

 * Yaku check: Some rare yaku with complicated rules are not correctly detected.
 We are working on it.